MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nc-ntddk-pshed_pi_write_error_record.md

 A PSHED plug-in that participates in error record persistence sets the <b>Callbacks.WriteErrorRecord</b>, <b>Callbacks.ReadErrorRecord </b>and <b>Callbacks.ClearErrorRecord </b>members of the <a href="/windows-hardware/drivers/ddi/ntddk/ns-ntddk-_whea_pshed_plugin_registration_packet">WHEA_PSHED_PLUGIN_REGISTRATION_PACKET</a> structure to point to its <i>WriteErrorRecord</i>, <a href="/windows-hardware/drivers/ddi/ntddk/nc-ntddk-pshed_pi_read_error_record">ReadErrorRecord</a>, and <a href="/windows-hardware/drivers/ddi/ntddk/nc-ntddk-pshed_pi_clear_error_record">ClearErrorRecord</a> callback functions when the plug-in calls the <a href="/windows-hardware/drivers/ddi/ntddk/nf-ntddk-pshedregisterplugin">PshedRegisterPlugin</a> function to register itself with the PSHED.
 The PSHED plug-in must also set the <b>PshedFAErrorRecordPersistence</b> flag in the <b>FunctionalAreaMask</b> member of the WHEA_PSHED_PLUGIN_REGISTRATION_PACKET structure.

 The Windows kernel calls into the PSHED to write an error record to the system's persistent data storage whenever a fatal or otherwise unrecoverable error condition exists so that the error record is preserved while the system is restarted.
 If a PSHED plug-in is registered to participate in error record persistence, the PSHED calls the PSHED plug-in's <i>WriteErrorRecord</i> callback function to perform the write operation.
 The mechanism that is used to write the error record to the system's persistent data storage is platform-specific.

-The PSHED calls a PSHED plug-in's <i>WriteErrorRecord</i> callback function at IRQL <= HIGH_LEVEL.
-The exact IRQL at which this callback function is called depends on the specific type of hardware error that occurred.

 ## -see-also